corder750/random-codes-and-hackes/README.md

 ## Note

-It seems to help to completely clear your Cookies, Storage, etc for chat.openai.com.
+- It seems to help to completely clear your Cookies, Storage, etc for chat.openai.com.
+- most of this was made by <https://gist.github.com/coolaj86/6f4f7b30129b0251f61fa7baaa881516#file-chatgpt-dan-jailbreak-md>

 ## "Jailbreak" Prompts